yoDa666/trafficNY/README.md

   sklearn.neighbors,
   sklearn.model_selection

- First.py
- You can run this code from any IDE.
-It includes a lot of prints as logging :)

  FirstDataAnalysis.ipynb
  this is a jupyter notebook with the same python code.
- You can also run this in the jupyter environment.
+ You can run this in the jupyter environment.
  It can be seen as the results file describing the key insights very briefly.